ederchristian/ederchristian/_posts/2017-05-11-it-is-just-the-beginning.md

 For the past months I've been wondering about my purpose in life and about my happiness.
 Truth be told, I started to live the way I want since last year.
 I'm 24 now and I think there is always time to change something, to improve, to grow up in life.

-I do love tecnology and I've realized I want to work with programming for the rest of my life.
+I do love technology and I've realized I want to work with programming for the rest of my life.
 That makes me feel very happy.
 Practicing sports, learning something new, traveling, playing video-games and other amazing things make me feel happy too.

-I intend with this blog to expose some thoghts and what I think can help other people.
+I intend with this blog to expose some thoughts and what I think can help other people.

 Living life, talking to great people, studying a lot, reading great books, all these things, I really appreciate all of it!
 Each day I've got the possibility to grow up.
 That's my mindset.